Mariam Battistelli

-Filseta Mariam Battistelli (born 6 August 1988) is an Ethiopian-born Italian operatic soprano and actress.
+Mariam Battistelli (born 6 August) is an Ethiopian-born Italian operatic soprano and actress.

 Early life and education

-Born in Ethiopia in 1988, Battistelli was left upon her birth at a Christian orphanage in Addis Ababa, being named by the nuns after Mary, mother of Jesus.
+Battistelli was left upon her birth at a Christian orphanage in Addis Ababa, Ethiopia, being named by the nuns after Mary, mother of Jesus.
 At eight months old, she was adopted by a family from Mantua, Italy, where she grew up.
 After her parents' divorce, she was raised by her mother Laura, who worked as an educator for children with special needs.

-Battistelli discovered an interest in opera as a child, when her grandmother introduced her to it and her mother brought her to a performance of Mozart's Don Giovanni at the Teatro Bibiena in Mantua.
+Battistelli discovered an interest in opera as a child, when her grandmother introduced her to La traviata and La bohème, and her mother brought her, aged 8, to a performance of Mozart's Don Giovanni at the Teatro Bibiena in Mantua.
 She joined the children's choir of her local conservatory, where she went on to study Western concert flute and, aged 18, singing, in which she graduated with honours five years later.
-She attended Enzo Dara's academy and was noticed in Mantua, on the set of Rigoletto a Mantova where she played the role of a page, by Spanish tenor Plácido Domingo, who selected her for his Centre de Perfeccionament at Palau de les Arts Reina Sofia in Valencia, Spain.
+She attended Enzo Dara's academy and was noticed in at a café in Mantua – where she was working as a waitress – by Spanish tenor Plácido Domingo, who invited her to play the role of a page on the set of Rigoletto a Mantova and selected her for his Centre de Perfeccionament at Palau de les Arts Reina Sofia in Valencia, Spain.
 She trained there, first as a mezzo-soprano and then as a soprano, from 2013 to 2016.
 During her studies, she took part in several international opera singing contests in her country.